smallDazza/T1A1_Workbook/README.md

                 - this will include a navigation bar with links to other pages such as : Featured Items , From Around The World , Our Location , Contact Us.
   2. Featured Items Page - we think this page will be dedicated to the museums featured items or most popular pieces.
 This page is designed to draw the publics interest for those special famous items to see and can be continually be updated as newer items come in or older items move out of interest.
   3. From Around The World Page - this page can have a dynamic map of the world where users can be involved and interact with a 'Select A Country' map, which then opens a page displaying the Items the museum has from this country with information explaining the history, artist etc about each piece.
   4. Our Location Page - this page will have the SAM location address with a Google maps area & location pin displayed.
 Differnt modes of transport to visit can also be shown for the public to know how easy it is to find the SAM.
-EG: If Train - then disembark at central station & catch bus T102 for 4 stops.
+EG: If Train, then disembark at central station & catch bus T102 for 4 stops.
   5. Contact Us Page - this will have all the SAM's contact details and social media links.

 Any other features you think would be required like ticket sales, donations or news letter registration and delivery can be discussed in the future.